kgoebber/met330/assignments/PSet7/README.md

     a.
-What does the variation in yearly global surface temperature anomalies (from the 1981--2010 long-term mean) look like across the globe for 2017, 2018, and 2019?
+What does the variation in yearly global surface temperature anomalies (from the 1981--2010 long-term mean) look like across the globe for 2019?
 (Graphic)

     b.
-What locations had the warmest and coldest anomalies for each year?
+What locations had the warmest and coldest anomalies for the year?
 Plot a marker and the anomaly value on the map from problem 1a.